- Start importing

 - Excise forms and documents

-These are strict liability offences, which means that the person issued an infringement notice has committed an offence even though they may have had no intention of doing so.
-There is no criminal conviction for an infringement offence.
+These are strict liability offences, which means you have committed an offence even though you had no intention of doing so, and there is no criminal conviction.

 Infringement offences with revenue implications